eljost/pysisyphus/docs/installation.rst

 .. code-block:: bash

-    pip install pysisyphus
+    python -m pip install pysisyphus
     # Installation of additional optional dependencies is also possible
-    # pip install pysisyphus[qcengine,ase,pyscf,sphinx,pytest]
+    # python -m pip install pysisyphus[test]

-For Ubuntu 20.04 LTS it was observed that the `setuptools` must be upgraded to version >= 0.45, prior to the installation of pysisyphus.
+If you run into any problems please make sure that your pip version is recent enough.
+A pip upgrade is achieved via:

 .. code-block:: bash

-   pip install --upgrade setuptools
+   python -m pip install --upgrade pip

 Installation from source
 ========================